arconnectio/landing/outstatic/content/knowledge-base-articles/how-to-receive-tokens-in-your-arconnect-wallet.md

 ---
-title: 'How to receive tokens in your ArConnect wallet?'
+title: 'Browser Extension - How to receive tokens in your ArConnect wallet?'
 status: 'published'
 author:
   name: 'Bithiah'